wklix/TransMA/README.md

-# Data-Balanced Transformer for Accelerated LNPs Screening in mRNA Delivery
+# TransMA: an explainable multi-modal deep learning model for predicting properties of ionizable lipid nanoparticles in mRNA delivery

 ## TransMA